Differential invariants of generic parabolic Monge-Ampere equations: Geometry of Lagrangian distributions

 \section{Geometry of Lagrangian distributions}

-In this section we deduce some basic facts about Lagrangian distributions on 5-dimensional contact manifolds which allow to reveal four natural classes of them.
-We fix the notation $(\mathcal{M},\mathcal{C})$ for the considered contact manifold and $\mathcal{D}$ for a Lagrangian distribution on it.
+In this section we deduce some basic facts about Lagrangian distributions on 5-dimensional contact manifolds which allow one to reveal four natural classes of them.
+Throughout this section $(\mathcal{M},\mathcal{C})$ refers to the considered contact manifold and $\mathcal{D}$ for a Lagrangian distribution on it.

-First of all, Lagrangian distributions are subdivided onto \emph{integrable} and \emph{nonitegrable} ones.
-Accordingly, the corresponding parabolic Monge-Ampere equations are called \emph{integrable}, or \emph{non-integrable}.
-In the subsequent section it will be shown that all integrable PMAs are locally contact equivalent to the equation $u_{xx}=0$ and we shall concentrate on nonintegrable PMAs.
+First of all, Lagrangian distributions are subdivided into \emph{integrable} and \emph{non-integrable} ones.
+Accordingly, the corresponding parabolic Monge-Amp\`ere equations are called \emph{integrable}, or \emph{non-integrable}.
+It will be shown in the next section that all integrable PMAs are locally contact equivalent to the equation $u_{xx}=0$.
+By this reason we shall concentrate on nonintegrable PMAs.